 Even once philanthropic medical financial aid is flowing, patient assistance programs require re-enrollment every year...

-Some patients, especially those facing cancer, chronic conditions, and rare diseases, are fortunate to discover and take advantage of philanthropic medical financial aid programs to cover some or all of their medical expenses.
-There are over 20,000 such patient assistance and health equity programs out there designed to help bridge this gap.
+Some patients, especially those facing cancer, chronic conditions and rare diseases, are fortunate to discover and take advantage of philanthropic medical financial aid programs to cover some or all of their medical expenses.
+There are over 20,000 such patient assistance and social support programs out there designed to help bridge this gap.
 However, patients – and many hospitals and health systems – are often unaware of these programs.

 Even once aid is flowing, patient assistance programs require re-enrollment every year, which sometimes comes with unexpected bad news.
 Patients can be surprised to find out that the help they received last year may not be funded by a program anymore.
 While their disease or condition persists to burden their health and wellbeing, the search and approval process starts all over again.

 Atlas Health’s automation technology and dedicated advocates work on behalf of hospitals and health systems to unlock the $30B in annual philanthropic medical financial aid across thousands of programs with an end-to-end solution to match, enroll, collect and re-enroll their patients.
 Check out this Atlas patient story from Lauren where the good news would soon travel fast for one patient whose program was defunded in 2022 with only ten days’ left of medication that he desperately needed…